cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.5.0 (2020-07-27) =
+* Fixed a category mapping issue for Google Shopping feeds where duplicate caregory namings caused wrong category mappings

+= 8.4.9 (2020-07-26) =
+* Removed the parent variable product for Facebook catalogue feeds again.
+It turns out not to be needed.

+= 8.4.8 (2020-07-25) =
+* Added the parent variable product to Facebook catalogue feeds

 = 8.4.7 (2020-07-14) =
 * Solved an Aelia price caching issue